Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/api_authentication.md

 > **Note**
 >
-> In a multi- host environment, an attacker may have up to the copilot.general.max_login_failures \* &lt;number of host> tries before the user is locked if the file is not in a directory shared by all hosts.
+> In a multi-host environment, an attacker may have up to the copilot.general.max_login_failures \* &lt;number of host> tries before the user is locked if the file is not in a directory shared by all hosts.

 When the maximum number of login failures is reached, the user account is locked for 30 seconds.